isomerpages/nrf-psta/index.md

       image: /images/Infopic/infopic23-sp.png
       alt: Dr Soujanya Poria
   - infopic:
       title: '"Science is about daring to try new ideas.
-You try, maybe...'
+You try, maybe fail, but then you try again."'
       subtitle: 2023 YSA winner
       id: infopic
       description: |-